JuliaLang/Pkg.jl/docs/src/environments.md

   23 dependencies successfully precompiled in 36 seconds
 ```

-However, neither of these should be required routinely due to Pkg's automatic precompilation.
+However, neither of these should be routinely required thanks to Pkg's automatic precompilation.

 ### Automatic Precompilation